patrickkunka/mixitup/README.md

 ### What Is MixItUp?

 MixItUp is a light-weight but powerful jQuery plugin that provides beautiful animated filtering and sorting of categorized and ordered content.
 It plays nice with your existing HTML and CSS, making it a great choice for fluid, responsive layouts.
 It's perfect for portfolios, galleries, blogs, or any categorized or ordered content!
-Check out our demos for some inspiration »

 ### How does it work?